mfornace/nupack-docs-dev/sources/start.md

 - C++17 compliant compiler (Clang or AppleClang)
 - CMake

+On Mac, it is recommended to use the Clang provided by [Homebrew](https://brew.sh) as it is generally kept more up to date than Apple's builtin version.
+After installing Homebrew, install Clang via `brew install llvm`.
+Then add the flag `-DCMAKE_CXX_COMPILER=/opt/homebrew/opt/llvm/bin/clang++` or `-DCMAKE_CXX_COMPILER=/usr/local/opt/llvm/bin/clang++` to your cmake command (use the one corresponding to where `brew` installed binaries).

 Directions:

 1. On a Mac/Linux system, navigate to the `source` directory within the NUPACK download: